Michedev/ATTSW-project/README.md

 ## How to run

+### Requirements

+To run this software, it is required a system installation of maven along with docker and docker-compose with version at least 2.1

 Before the software execution we must allow to display the GUI through docker container.
 To accomplish, prompt in any shell the following command
 ```bash
 xhost +local:root